FixCarbon/um-mads/README.md

-# Climate Risks and Opportunities for Permanent Agriculture
+# Apple cultivars and climate change in the Eastern Mountain region of the United States
 Extensive research exists regarding the effects of climate change on agriculture.
 However, there is often a gap between researchers and decision makers, particularly in industries with limited resources.
 The apple industry is one such example.
 Though apples are the most consumed fruit in the United States, apple orchards occupy less than 1% of the 880 million acres of United States farmland (Industry at a Glance, n.d.; National Agricultural Statistics Service, 2024).
 To bridge this gap, we have developed a proof of concept for an apple manufacturer, providing insight into the resilience of cultivars in the Eastern Mountain region of the United States.
 Our findings suggest that this region will shift into the next USDA Plant Hardiness Zone within ten years, and that two apple cultivars—Cortland and Franklin Cider—may no longer be viable.
 If valuable, these insights could pave the way for other regions and crops, expanding both the accessibility and relevance of essential climate data.

 ## Getting Started